 The BA Club Class flight I took from London to Grenada would require a total of 62,500 air miles each way.
 During peak times this would be 75,000 air miles.
 For a couple flying to Grenada out of peak seasons, you’d need 250,000 air miles for two return Business Class tickets on British Airways.
 With the clever use of credit card sign-up bonuses this may not be quite as hard as it seems – I’ve recently written about how to obtain a BA First Class flight which you can read about here.
 It’s a very similar principle for Club Class British Airways.

-American Express Gold card (reviewed here) – If you sign up to the American Express Gold card and spend £2,000 in the first 3 months you’ll receive 20,000 air miles (or 22,000 if you use this link).
-Also encourage your travelling partner to sign up to the same card and once they’ve spent £2,000 you’ll have accumulated 44,000 American Express Rewards points which can be transferred to British Airways at a rate of 1:1.
+American Express Gold card (reviewed here) – If you sign up to the American Express Gold card and spend £3,000 in the first 3 months you’ll receive 10,000 air miles (or 12,000 if you use this link).
+Also encourage your travelling partner to sign up to the same card and once they’ve spent £2,000 you’ll have accumulated 24,000 American Express Rewards points which can be transferred to British Airways at a rate of 1:1.
 Note that after 12 months there is a charge for the American Express Gold card of £140 per year.
-I’d strongly recommend cancelling the card before being charged because after a 6-month period you can sign up to the card again and earn a further 22,000 air miles.
-You also earn 1 point for every pound spent on the card so if you and your travelling partner were to spend £2,000 you’d receive 2,000 points.
-Let’s assume you both cancel the cards after 3 months, having spent the minimum requirement and then sign up again after 6 months.
-In a 12-month period you can accumulate 88,000 points across the cards!
-You’ll also have received 8 free lounge passes which come with the Gold card – read my full review here.
+I’d strongly recommend cancelling the card before being charged.
+You also earn 1 point for every pound spent on the card so if you and your travelling partner were to spend £3,000 you’d receive 3,000 points.

-British Airways American Express Premium card (reviewed here) – Now the best part about this card is not the 25,000 air miles (26,000 if you use this link) when you spend £3,000 in the first 3 months but the 2-4-1 voucher you’ll receive when you spend £10,000 on the card.
+British Airways American Express Premium Plus card (reviewed here) – Now the best part about this card is not the 25,000 air miles (26,000 if you use this link) when you spend £3,000 in the first 3 months but the 2-4-1 voucher you’ll receive when you spend £10,000 on the card.
 This allows the holder to redeem 2 rewards flights for the price of 1, which in this instance reduces the total number of air miles you need from 250,000 to 125,000.
 By spending £10,000 on the card you’ll earn 26,000 air miles sign-up bonus alongside a further 15,000 air miles (rate of 1.5 points per £1 spent).
+You can also add your flying companion as a supplementary card holder to receive a further 3,000 points.

-As such between the two cards you and a partner will be able to accumulate a grand total of 129,000 air miles which, when used with the 2-4-1 voucher, would provide enough miles for Business Class flights British Airways.
+As such between the two cards you and a partner will be able to accumulate a grand total of 74,000 air miles which, when used with the 2-4-1 voucher, would provide enough miles for two one-way Business Class flights British Airways to Grenada.
 One thing to highlight is that your travel partner will need to transfer the American Express Rewards points to your BA Executive Account.
 To do this they’ll have to register you as a named person on their card.

 British Airways Business Class 777 – Check In